sourcefrog/conserve/doc/deletion.md

 Deleting bands can break another client who is currently writing to them, but they should break in a safe way, just seeing that the band is no longer present.

+## Deletion and GC algorithm

+(Currently in `Archive::delete_bands`.)

+1. List all bands, and subtract the bands to be deleted (none, if this is just garbage collection).

+2. List the blocks referenced by the bands that will be retained.

+3. List all and find blocks that are not referenced by any band that will be retained.

+4. Delete any bands to be deleted.

+5. Delete any now-unreferenced blocks.

 ## Deletion guards

 Garbage collection while a backup is underway could lead the backup process to write a reference to a block which is imminently deleted by the gc process.

+(However,
+<https://github.com/sourcefrog/conserve/issues/170> points out that blocking
+deletion when there's an incomplete backup is not ideal.)

 So we need to prevent new backups starting while gc is underway, and also prevent gc starting while a backup is underway.